afiaka87/hkss-mods/hkss-air-time/README.md

 ## Technical Details

 The mod uses:
-- **Harmony** patches to intercept damage calculations
-- **Unity UI** system for rendering text in world space
+- **Harmony patches** on HeroController to track ground/air state transitions
+- **OnGUI rendering** for displaying statistics and histogram
-- **Object pooling** for efficient number spawning
+- **Circular buffer** for efficient jump history tracking
+- **Real-time state monitoring** to accurately measure air time

 ## Known Issues

-- Damage numbers may occasionally appear at incorrect positions for very fast-moving enemies
+- Air time may include wall sliding time as "in air"
+- Very short hops (< 0.1s) may not register in history

 ## Credits